jojoelfe/pcdh15_tomo_talk/slides.md

 </ul>
 </li>

-<li>Tip-links might occur in higher stoichiometries, similar to channels</li>
+<li>Tip-links might occur with more than one copy at the tip, similar to channels</li>
-<li>PCDH15 and potentially CDH23 have predetermined bending points to adopt geometries required for trafficking</li>
+<li>Pcdh15 and potentially Cdh23 have predetermined bending points to adopt geometries required for trafficking</li>

 <li>Detection of low-abundance and small proteins in cellular cryo-EM data remains challenging and an active area of research</li>
 <li>Faster and more robust sample preparation techniques are critical</li>